rusi-ns/rusi-ns-web/wp-content/plugins/wp-smushit/readme.txt

 = Compress any Image in any Directory =

 In addition to smushing your media uploads, you may want to compress the images stored in other folders.
-Smush now lets you compress any image in any directory so that you can optimize all the images on your site, including images from theme and plugin packages!
+Smush now lets you compress any image in any directory so that you can optimize all the images on your site – including NextGEN images and the images in EVERY WordPress plugin and theme package!

 ★★★★★ <br>
 “I had no idea that my page load time was being dragged down by the images.
 The plugin nearly halved the time it took.” - <a href="http://profiles.wordpress.org/karlcw">karlcw</a>